setiyaaji/image-prosesing/README.md

 # image-prosesing

-this is a shcool project
-run : name.m('name photo');
+this is a shcool project - Picture Prosesing run : name.m('name photo');